imyhalex/comp-sci-study-journal/csci1270/hash-table.md

 - Solution: Use a collision resolution strategy.
 - Limitation: If load factor grows too high → must rebuild from scratch.
 - Use case: Often inside query execution operators (e.g., hash join).
+    - In a DBMS, a __short-lived structure__ means a data structure that exists only temporality during query execution and is discarded right after.
 - Fixed size hash table; resize from scratch ad needed typically used during query execution
 - Approaches:
     - Approach 1: Linear Probe Hashing (90% of the commercial DBs)